-The Port provides leases to more than 250 tenants, ranging from individual stalls at the fish market to a 484-acre terminal.
-The Port encompasses container and automobile terminals, dry bulk facilities, omni terminals, lumber terminals and tanker berths.
+The Port provides leases to more than 250 tenants, ranging from individual stalls at the fish market to a 484-acre container terminal.
+The Port encompasses container and automobile terminals, dry bulk, liquid bulk and breakbulk facilities and omni terminals.
 The Intermodal Container Transfer Facility (ICTF) and other intermodal facilities are also on Port property.
 The Port also provides slips for pleasure craft, sport fishing boats and charter vessels.